Mouthwatering beef and black bean nachos, baked on a sheet pan, smothered in a lightened up cheese sauce, and fully loaded with toppings!

 These beef and bean nachos are lightened up a bit but loaded with flavor from a homemade jalapeño cheese sauce, and made in a sheet pan… easy to transfer to the table to feed a crowd!

-So I know most of you are probably sick of game day foods right about now… after all, we just had the biggest game day of the year, and that usually comes with a LOT of snacks and appetizers right?
-But I’m a big fan of eating game day foods as a casual dinner!
+I’m a big fan of eating game day foods as a casual dinner!
 Especially these sheet pan beef and black bean nachos.
 Served with some Arroz Verde and Roasted Poblano and Charred Corn Guacamole it’s the perfect dinner recipe to kick back and relax with family!

 Of course, there are several ways to make these nachos even healthier!